Policies and Procedures

 Our meals are freshly prepared on the day using local meat, vegetables and fruit as much as possible.
 Special dietary requirements are catered for.
 Water is available at all times.

-Mealtimes are an important social activity where the children learn to sit at the table, develop table manners, assist with clearing up etc. On festival and celebratory days we provide themed menus for all children to experience a wide range of cuisine.
+Mealtimes are an important social occasion where the children learn to sit at the table, develop table manners and assist with clearing up etc. On festival and celebratory days we provide themed menus for all children to experience a wide range of cuisine.

-Staffing ratios of adult to child at early years are determined by Ofsted and are currently:
+Staffing ratios of adult to children is determined by Ofsted and are as follows:

 1 adult to 8 children over 3

-Management and all unit leaders are qualified with a relevant Early Years qualification ie NNEB, NVQ3, Early Years Care and Education, B Ed Early Years.
-Nursery Assistants hold similar qualifications or are expected to enrol for training All staff take part in continual external and internal training.
+The Manager and all Unit Leaders are qualified with a relevant Early Years qualification ie NVQ5, NVQ4, NVQ3, NNEB in Early Years.
+Nursery Practitioners hold similar qualifications or are expected to enrol for training All staff take part in continual external and internal training.